Skip to main content

 Key Types Generated

-PGP Keys: Used for encrypting transaction manifests and securing communication between components.
+PGP Keys (Required for Type 1 and Type 2): Used for encrypting transaction manifests and securing communication between components.
 Always generated with passphrase protection.

 Configuration

-This adapter supports two wallet providers: Privy and Fireblocks.
+This adapter uses Privy for wallet integration.
 The easiest way to get started is to use the key generation tool which creates a complete mcp-config.json file for you.

 Environment Variables Reference